 Finding All Starbucks in Brazil

 In this post, I show how to find all Starbucks in Brazil using web scraping in R. I also show how to use the Google Places API to add ratings information for all Starbucks units.
+Web scraping is useful in market studies to acquire information that isn’t readily available.

 starbucks